kign/c4wa/etc/doc/language.md

 files in a way which would be consistent with C compiler and won't depend on files order, so better not try.

+## C Preprocessor

+`c4wa` relies on external preprocessor installed on your system; by default it is invoked as "gcc -E -C", this could be changed with command line option `-Xpreprocessor.command`.
+Preprocessor is not required though, `c4wa` first checks all incoming files for any preprocessor directives and only runs them through preprocessor when necessary, _or_ if there is `-D<name>` command line option.

+When preprocessor is used by `c4wa`, symbol `C4WA` is always defined.
+You can use it to create separate branches for `c4wa` and standard C compiler.

+`c4wa` does also come some include files of its own; they are installed as part of ZIP distribution and path is automatically added to the preprocessor.

+Finally, `c4wa` does process so-called "line directives" inserted by a preprocessor and therefore will use proper line numbers when reporting syntax errors.

 ## Built-in functions and built-in libraries

 While there is nothing resembling C standard library in `c4wa`, it does support a few utilities.